din3shn/DA_Portfolio_Proj/SQL_DataMart_Project/readme.md

 # SQL Data Cleansing and Analysis.

-- **Intro** : The data used in this dataset is the sales data of a store for a period of time with multiple platforms and segments.
+- **Intro** : This project involves analyzing a store's sales data across multiple platforms and segments using SQL.
+The process begins with data cleaning to ensure data quality and to simplify the further process.
+Then, we use SQL queries to answer specific questions about sales trends, customer behavior, and more.
+The aim is to demonstrate the use SQL in data cleaning and analysis, to derive valuable business insights.
-Added a few columns to the dataset to simplify the exploration process.
-Exploration is based on a few questions which you can find below 👇🏻.
+   - This project was done on MySQL Workbench.</sub>

 - **Functions used** :
 CREATE, INSERT, UPDATE, SELECT, SUM, COUNT, AVG, MAX, GROUP BY, CTE, SUBQUERIES, STORED PROCEDURE, AUTO INCREMENT, PARTITION BY ETC.